 Employment with Worldwide is voluntarily entered.
-The employee is free to resign at will at any time, with or without a cause.
-Similarly, Worldwide many terminate the employment relationship at will at any time, with or without notice or cause, so long as there is no violation of applicable federal, state, or local law.
+The employee is free to resign at will at any time, with or without cause.
+Similarly, Worldwide many terminate the employment relationship at will at any time, with or without notice or cause, so long as there is no applicable federal, state, or local law violation.

-Policies set forth in this handbook are not intended to create a contract, nor are they to be construed to constitute contractual obligations of any kind or a contract of employment between Worldwide and any of its employees.
-The provisions of the handbook have been developed at the discretion of management and, except for its policy of employment-at-will, may be amended or canceled at any time at Worldwide' sole discretion.
+Policies outlined in this handbook are not intended to create a contract, nor are they to be construed to constitute contractual obligations of any kind or employment agreement between Worldwide and any of its employees.
+The handbook's provisions have been developed at the discretion of management and, except for its employment-at-will policy, may be amended or canceled at any time at Worldwide's sole discretion.
 These provisions supersede all existing policies and practices and may not be amended or added to without the express written approval of the Chief Executive Officer of Worldwide.

-Field Staff are required to abide by all applicable laws, rules, policies and procedures in place at the client facility to which they are assigned to work.
+Field Staff must abide by all applicable laws, rules, policies, and procedures at the client facility where they are assigned to work.